Criminal Speeding On Arizona Roads

 - Increased insurance rates

 An excessive speeding ticket is not a conviction you want on your record, which is why it is important to fight this ticket with the help of an experienced attorney.

-At Matthew Lopez Law, PLLC, we can help you fight a criminal speeding ticket to have it converted to a civil speeding violation or dismissed altogether.
 There are many details that can be important in your circumstance that can help your case.
 How your speed was determined by the police officer can help fight your case; pacing and radar are not always accurate.
 Our legal team will look at all angles of your case to determine if we can get the ticket dismissed on a technicality.

 Another option is petitioning the court to allow you to take a defensive driving course to have the criminal speeding ticket dismissed.
 Unlike civil speeding, the court does not automatically need to give you this option in Arizona.
 However, with an attorney on your side, you have a better chance of being allowed an opportunity to use the defensive driving course option if you have not taken the course in the last year.